wayneeseguin/graft/README.md

 - zeroth element
 more_data: 84

-# what happens when we spruce merge?
+# what happens when we graft merge?
-$ spruce merge first.yml second.yml
+$ graft merge first.yml second.yml
 a_random_map:
   key1: some data
   key2: adding more data